 |Prospect Harbor, ME|

-In 1856, the tower was fitted with a “new and improved reflecting apparatus,” which was to serve until a Fresnel lens was procured for the lighthouse.
-The tower likely didn’t receive a lens before Congress decided to discontinue Prospect Harbor Light in 1859 after being informed that “the harbor never served as a harbor of refuge” and the nearby village had only a little coasting trade, which did not justify the maintenance of the light.
+In 1856, the tower was fitted with a “new and improved reflecting apparatus,” which served until a fifth-order Fresnel lens was installed in the lantern room the following year, changing the light’s characteristic from fixed white to a white flash every sixty seconds.
+Congress decided to discontinue Prospect Harbor Light in 1859 after being informed that the harbor was “not used as a harbor of refuge” and the nearby village had only a little coasting trade, which did not justify the maintenance of the light.

 This decision was reversed roughly a decade later, and the light was re-established “to serve as a guide to the harbor of refuge which it marks.”
-The existing tower, lantern, and keeper’s dwelling were thoroughly renovated and repaired and a few new out-buildings put in place.
-A new lens apparatus was installed in the lantern room, and the light was once again exhibited for the benefit of mariners on the night of May 15, 1870.
+The existing tower, lantern room, and keeper’s dwelling were thoroughly renovated and repaired and a few new out-buildings put in place.
+The Lighthouse Board published the following to announce the reestablishment of the light:

-After approximately ten years at Prospect Harbor Light, Albion Faulkingham left when it was automated in 1934.
-John Workman took over as a caretaker of the property for $25 per month until 1953.
-He lived on the premises, which he rented for $12 per year.
-Workman’s dad, Ira, passed away at the light from a heart attack suffered while lighting his pipe on New Year’s Day 1951.
+Albion Faulkingham, the light’s last keeper, served from 1930 until the light was automated in 1934.
+John Workman took over as a caretaker of the property shortly thereafter and lived in the dwelling until 1953.
+He was paid $25 per month and had to pay $12 in rent each year.
+Workman’s father, Ira, passed away at the light from a heart attack suffered while lighting his pipe on New Year’s Day 1951.

 U.S. Coast Guard Chief Warrant Officer Dave Waldrip, First District Lighthouse Manager added, “And that’s why groups like the American Lighthouse Foundation, the U.S. Lighthouse Society, and the Lighthouse Preservation Society are important.
 They can go out and raise funds.
 They can publicly solicit donations and put those dollars back into the maintenance of the tower.
 And I think that partnership, I like to call it, when we lease or license a light out to a group, is just great for that light.
 They can put more money into a tower than what we have and ultimately end up with a better looking structure while the Coast Guard can focus on maintaining the signal for the mariner.”

-Funding for those groups comes from people like you who decide that rather than just passively enjoying these remaining gems of history through reading about and visiting them, it’s time to take personal action to help save these treasures for future generations by contacting today the American Lighthouse Foundation, the New England Lighthouse Lovers or another organization of your choice.
+Funding for those groups comes from people like you who decide that rather than just passively enjoying these remaining gems of history through reading about and visiting them, it’s time to take personal action to help save them for future generations by contacting the American Lighthouse Foundation, the New England Lighthouse Lovers, or another organization of your choice.

 Located in Prospect Harbor.
 The keeper's dwelling is owned by the Navy, while the tower is owned by the Coast Guard, who has leased it to the American Lighthouse Foundation.
 Grounds/dwelling/tower closed.